Acacia baueri is a small shrub to 1 m tall, with a decumbent to spreading habit with hairy and warty branches.

 – subsp. baueri – which grows mainly along the NSW North Coast subdivision and has phyllodes in regular whorls

 – subsp. aspera – restricted to the Blue Mountains area and has very pronounced warty branches.
-This subspecies is listed as threatened in NSW, with a category of vulnerable.
+This subspecies is listed as threatened in NSW, with the category of vulnerable.

 baueri – in Honour of the botanical artist Ferdinand Lukas Bauer (1760-1826), who was appointed botanical draughtsman to Matthew Flinder’s expedition.